MNT Reform apt repository

 This will create /etc/apt/sources.list.d/extrepo_reform.debian.net.sources

-with the correct contents automatically using GPG signed repository
+with the correct contents automatically using OpenPGP signed repository

 descriptions from the central extrepo mirror.
 If you rather trust the